raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, rare (requires attunement)*

 This gem has 3 charges.
 As an action, you can speak the gem's command word and expend 1 charge.
-For the next 10 minutes, you have truesight out to 120 feet when you peer through the gem.
+For the next 10 minutes, you have truesight out to 36.0m when you peer through the gem.

 The gem regains 1d3 expended charges daily at dawn.